 It is fair to say that sugar is as addictive as street drugs.
 Excessive sugar intake is the root cause of cavities, type 2 diabetes, obesity, as well as heart and brain diseases.
 If you are determined to stop your sugar cravings, read on.

 Humans are hardwired to want sugar.
 Since glucose is our main source of energy, our brains have evolved to like sweet foods.
 In fact, dopamine – the feel good hormone – is released upon sugar intake, further reinforcing your desire for it.

 It’s a vicious circle: the more sugar you eat, the more you crave it.

 At Avea, we are committed to helping you achieve your optimal health.
-Our article provides 5 scientifically-proven tips to help you balance your blood sugar, thereby curbing all the cravings!
+Our article provides 5 scientifically-proven tips on how to stop sugar cravings and balance your blood sugar levels.

 In this article

 1. Kick off your day with a savoury breakfast